susanmarie87/Wild_Boutique/README.md

 * The website I have built is a full stack E-commerce web application for a company that my daughter and I created called Wild Boutique.
 I built a basic front-end website for Wild Boutique for my MS1 but with my skills advancing, I decided to remake the website and add all of the commerce features.

-* The application I have developed uses E-commerce functionality.
-Payments are made using Stripe.
-Only registered users can leave comments and leave reviews, review section so that users can voice their own opinion on specific products, Confirmation emails, CRUD functionality for admin users to add, update and delete products reviews and blog posts, comments, CRUD functionality for users to create read update and delete their own reviews in the reviews section and the ability to delete comments they have left on blog posts, admin have authorisation to do anything on the site.
+* The application I have designed is an intuitive E-commerce store for company that sells organic tinctures, bathbombs, aromatherapy bracelets, and apparel.
+This website is equipped with Stripe.
+The user can add and delete product, and update the cart to their preference.
+The user can also contact the site as well.

+* The Site Owner has properly working CRUD functionality.
+The owner can successfully create a new product.

 * For the assessor, the admin login details have been included in the comments section when submitting the project.